 Measure your cabinets.
 Some coffee makers are taller, requiring more clearance between countertops and the bottom of your cabinets.
 If your coffee maker is too tall to fit, you'll need to determine where you'll store it when it's not in use.
 Also, if you're looking at one where the reservoir is on top of the coffee maker, be sure there's enough clearance to open it properly.

 Is a manual coffee maker right for you?
-If flavor is your top priority, and you don't mind taking extra time to produce the perfect cup of joe, you might consider a specialty coffee maker, like the Aerobie AeroPress (*Est. $30).
-LifeHacker.com says these manual coffee-press gadgets allow for the most control over each necessary variable to extract the most flavor from ground coffee beans.
+If flavor is your top priority, and you don't mind taking extra time to produce the perfect cup of Joe, you might consider a specialty one-cup coffee maker, like a French press or pourover model.
+Many coffee devotees say these manual coffee-press gadgets allow for the most control over each necessary variable to extract the most flavor from ground coffee beans.

 Check for specific grind requirements.
 Certain types of coffee makers perform better with finer or coarser grinds than what's used in most automatic drip coffee makers.